-There is still a major confusion between Building Information Modeling and Revit, where BIM is considered to be a piece of software such as Revit.
+In the construction industry, there is still a major confusion between Building Information Modeling and Revit, where BIM is considered to be a piece of software such as Revit.
 However; the fact is that Revit is one of the BIM tools available and is widely used for the creation of the 3D digital BIM model.
+See also How BIM and digitalization is transforming construction.

 BIM is a process, a methodology and Revit is a single application built for Building Information Modeling with features for the three main disciplines of the AEC industry, (Architectural, MEP- Mechanical, Electrical and Plumbing, Structural engineering).

-According to NBS, (thenbs.com): BIM or Building Information Modeling is a process for creating and managing information on a construction project across the project lifecycle.
+According to NBS: BIM or Building Information Modeling is a process for creating and managing information on a construction project across the project lifecycle.
 One of the key outputs of this process is the Building Information Model, the digital description of every aspect of the built asset.
 This model draws on information assembled collaboratively and updated at key stages of a project.
-Creating a digital Building Information Model enables those who interact with the building to optimize their actions, resulting in a greater whole life value for the asset.
+Creating a digital Building Information Model enables those who interact with the building to optimize their actions, resulting in a greater whole-life value for the asset.

 According to Autodesk: Autodesk® Revit® software is specifically built for Building Information Modeling (BIM), helping building professionals design, build, and maintain higher-quality, more energy-efficient buildings.